Menu

 High Risk

-“At my annual full body skin check, the melanographer found a small pin-sized spot on my ear and recommended I have it examined further.
+“At my annual full body skin exam, the melanographer found a small pin-sized spot on my ear and recommended I have it examined further.
 It turned out to be cancerous.
 If it wasn’t for MoleMap, it would have gone unnoticed.”

 Changing mole